Equestrian events at the 2020 Summer Paralympics

-Equestrian at the 2020 Summer Paralympics in Tokyo, Japan was held at the Tokyo Equestrian Park.
+Equestrian events at the 2020 Summer Paralympics in Tokyo, Japan were held at the Tokyo Equestrian Park.
 There were eleven gender free events taking place: ten individual events and one mixed team event.

 The 2020 Summer Olympic and Paralympic Games were postponed to 2021 due to the COVID-19 pandemic.
 They kept the 2020 name and were held from 24 August to 5 September 2021.

 Qualification

 Qualification was held from 1 January 2018 to 31 January 2020.